 Best Wool Short-Sleeve Shirt: Icebreaker ZoneKnit Merino Short Sleeve T-Shirt ($90)

-The Icebreaker ZoneKnit Merino Short Sleeve T-Shirt stood out from other wool-blend shirts due to its fit cut and incredibly thin material that kept us cool during hot runs.
-The shirt is made from two wool knits, with a front mesh panel to increase ventilation and breathability.
+The Icebreaker ZoneKnit Merino Short Sleeve T-Shirt stood out from other wool-blend shirts due to its fit, cut, and incredibly thin material that kept us cool during hot runs.
+The shirt features two wool knit types.
+It has a front mesh panel for increased ventilation and breathability.
 In some of the colorways, this mesh panel is a different color from the rest of the shirt, adding some style to it.
-The rest of the shirt is made from the brand’s Cool-Lite fabric, which we’ve found to be one of the thinnest wool-blend options out there.
-Made of 60% Lyocell and 40% merino wool, it’s an ideal blend for taking advantage of all the advantages of wool while still staying stretchy and durable.
-We tested this shir on plenty of overgrown trails and have yet to find an issue with its durability.
+The rest of the shirt includes the brand’s Cool-Lite fabric, which we’ve found to be one of the thinnest wool-blend options out there that is still durable.
+Made of 60% Lyocell and 40% merino wool, it’s an ideal blend for taking advantage of all the beneficial properties of wool while still staying stretchy and durable.
+We tested this shirt on plenty of overgrown trails and have yet to find an issue with its durability.
 The offset shoulder seams can help to reduce friction if you’re wearing a pack.

 As with most wool products, we could wear this shirt multiple times without it picking up a stink, and it dried quickly after quick rinses in creeks.

 Our female testers appreciated the fit of this shirt.
 While many other shirt options have a more boxy cut, this one was more form-fitting without being tight.
 It’s an excellent option for a base layer, as it’s easy to add additional layers on top for more warmth.
-With only black and bright pink colorways for women, we would have appreciated more color options.
+Over the years, the colorways of this shirt have been a bit questionable for the women’s side with bright pinks and pastels, but it’s a flaw we’re willing to overlook for the shirt’s functionality.

 Shop the Men's Icebreaker ZoneKnit Merino Short-Sleeve T-ShirtShop the Women's Icebreaker ZoneKnit Merino Short-Sleeve T-Shirt

-Shop the Smartwool Intraknit Racerback BraBest Wool Socks: Darn Tough Stride Micro Crew Ultra-Lightweight Sock ($20)
+Shop the Ridge Merino Send-It Merino Seamless Sports BraBest Wool Socks: Darn Tough Stride Micro Crew Ultra-Lightweight Sock ($20)

-Darn Tough is a family-owned company you can feel good about shopping with.
-Their merino wool is 100% Responsible Wool Standard certified, and all Darn Tough socks are made in the USA in their mill in Vermont.
-If any durability problems arise, Darn Tough socks are guaranteed for life — simply return the socks in question, and they will replace them under warranty.
+Darn Tough is a family-owned company with a good track record for customer service.
+Their merino wool is 100% Responsible Wool Standard certified, and Darn Tough makes all of its socks in a mill in Vermont.
+If any durability problems arise, Darn Tough guarantees the socks for life — simply return the socks in question, and they will replace them under warranty.

 Shop the Women's Darn Tough Stride Micro Crew Ultra-Lightweight SockShop the Men's Darn Tough Stride Micro Crew Ultra-Lightweight Sock

-Best Wool Socks: Smartwool Athlete Edition Run Crew Socks ($27)
+Best Thin Wool Socks: Smartwool Trail Run Crew Sock ($28)

 The name Buff has become nearly synonymous with neck gaiters, so it’s no surprise our favorite neck gaiter is from the company that has kept many a runner’s neck warm for years.
 The Buff Merino Lightweight Neckwear is soft, wind resistant, semi-seamless, and 100% merino wool.

-This light yet toasty layer is breathable and dries quickly, using wool’s ability to maintain warmth and help with temperature regulation even when damp.
+This light yet toasty layer is breathable and dries quickly.
+It uses wool’s natural ability to maintain warmth and help with temperature regulation even when damp.
 You can also use this neck gaiter as a hat, headband, face cover, and ear warmer.
+It scrunches up comfortably around the neck, yet we could pull it over our face and head when weather conditions deteriorated, and we needed a bit of extra warmth.

 Shop the Buff Merino Lightweight NeckwearBest Wool Gloves: REI Co-op Merino Wool Liner Gloves 2.0 ($30)

-The REI Co-op Merino Wool Liner Gloves 2.0 are a great lightweight pair of gloves for chilly but not cold runs.
-They are more loose fitting than many other options, making them easy to get on and off.
-A bit of spandex under the wrist keeps the warmth in, and the gloves secure on the hand.
-We loved them as a standalone layer for cool mornings and as a liner glove under a waterproof mitt for colder conditions.
-They are made of 50% merino wool and 50% recycled polyester, so they retain all of the positive qualities of wool while still being stretchy and durable.
-During testing, these gloves came along on plenty of runs that involved scrambling, and they’ve held up to repeated contact with sharp rock.
+The REI Co-op Merino Wool Liner Gloves 2.0 are a great lightweight pair of gloves for chilly runs.
+While the gloves are notves for extremely cold conditions, they work well for temperatures around freezing.
+They are more loose-fitting than many other options, making them easy to get on and off.
+A bit of spandex under the wrist provides stretch to keep the warmth and gloves secure on the hand.
+We loved these gloves as a standalone layer for cool mornings and a liner glove under a waterproof mitt for colder conditions.
+They feature 50% merino wool and 50% recycled polyester, so they retain all of the positive qualities of wool while still being stretchy and durable.
+During testing, these gloves came along on plenty of runs that involved scrambling, and they’ve held up to repeated contact with a sharp rock.

 To help keep track of your gloves, a small clip will keep them together when not worn, and a small loop makes them easy to attach to a pack.
 While no gloves have truly impressed us with their touch-screen compatibility, these are relatively functional.
 We could get most phone functions to work without taking them off.